Echo en abyme

 The design, conceived fifty years after this story was written, takes into account how memory has come to be understood now︎, which is a process of constant reiteration and reinterpretation.

 The story itself functions as an open text and unfolds forever en abyme (a book within a book within a book, etc.).
 Because there’s no true past in the story, memory is affected in an interesting way.
 What does one reflect on if there is no past?
 As the narrator essentially gets trapped in the present, his world becomes one full of mnemonic reverberations and refractions.
+As a graphic designer, my question then becomes: How does a story like this look on the page?
+How does it look as a real object out in the world?

 Whether it’s for remembering or misremembering, Delany’s use of iteration intersects every element of the novel—the syntax, diction, characters, settings, the narrative structure at large.